-As noted in the first Senate Bill 6 progress report, Section 1.53 requires DFPS to administer a grant program to provide funding for community organizations, including counties and faith-based organizations, to respond to lower-priority, less serious cases.
+As noted in the first and second Senate Bill 6 progress reports, Section 1.53 requires DFPS to administer a grant program to provide funding for community organizations, including counties and faith-based organizations, to respond to lower-priority, less serious cases.

 Although a specific appropriation was not granted for this provision, DFPS plans to fund the Community-Based Family Services program from Strategy A.2.16 appropriated to develop new at-risk prevention services.
-The first year of the program will be funded at \$125,000, with contracts expected to begin March 2007.
-Subsequent years will be funded at \$250,000.
+The first year of the program will be funded for a partial year at a pro-rated portion of the 12-month total of \$250,000, with contract(s) expected to begin in March or April 2007.
+Subsequent years will be funded at the full \$250,000.
 Without additional appropriations, DFPS is unable to fully implement this program on a statewide basis.
-DFPS is requesting \$1.5 million each year for the fiscal year 2008-09 biennium for this purpose through the legislative appropriations request process.
+DFPS is requesting \$1.5 million each year for the fiscal year 2008-2009 biennium for this purpose through the legislative appropriations request process.